Saturday, July 30, 2011

 However, it may be more worth it to buy the Inglot 10 square pan eyeshadow palette since each eyeshadow contains 2.3 grams - 2.7 grams and the whole palette retails for $60.
 The Inglot 10 round pan eyeshadow palette retails for $50.
 (I got the price information from Inglot's main website.
 Bloggers are reporting different prices for in-store and online purchases.
 The prices are inconsistent, so it's best to check your nearest Inglot store for prices if you plan on purchasing in-store.)

-Side Note: I like Inglot eyeshadows more than Stars Makeup Haven & Coastal Scents eyeshadows because Inglot eyeshadows feel buttery and I don't get any fallouts when I apply them on my eyes.
+Side Note: I like Inglot eyeshadows more than Stars Makeup Haven & Coastal Scents eyeshadows because Inglot eyeshadows feel buttery and I don't get as much fallouts when I apply them on my eyes.

 Do you prefer Inglot or Mac eyeshadows?